 In order to be reimbursed for a health care expense, you must submit to the Administrator an itemized bill from the service provider.
-We will also provide you with a debit or credit card to use to pay for medical expenses.
-The Administrator will provide you with further details.
+The Company will also provide you with a debit card to use to pay for qualified medical expenses.
+The Administrator will provide you with further details about the debit card.
 Amounts reimbursed from the Plan may not be claimed as a deduction on your personal income tax return.
-Reimbursement from the fund shall be paid at least once a month.
+As required by law, reimbursement from the fund shall be paid at least once a month.
 Expenses under this Plan are treated as being "incurred" when you are provided with the care that gives rise to the expenses, not when you are formally billed or charged, or you pay for the medical care.

 You may be reimbursed for expenses for any child until the end of the calendar year in which the child reaches age 26.
-A child is a natural child, stepchild, foster child, adopted child, or a child placed with you for adoption.
-If a child gains or regains eligibility due to these new rules, that qualifies as a change in status to change coverage.
+A "child" is a natural child, stepchild, foster child, adopted child, or a child placed with you for adoption.
+If a child gains or regains eligibility due to these new rules, that qualifies as a change in status for purposes of coverage changes.